100 Notable alumni of

 -

 Martin Garbus is an American attorney.
-He has argued cases throughout the country involving constitutional, criminal, copyright, and intellectual property law.
-He has appeared before the United States Supreme Court, as well as trial and appellate courts throughout the United States.
+He has argued cases throughout the country involving first amendment, constitutional, criminal, copyright, and intellectual property law.
+He has appeared before the United States Supreme Court, as well as trial and appellate courts throughout the United States in leading First Amendment cases.
+His cases have established precedents there and in other courts throughout the country.
 He has argued and written briefs that have been submitted to the United States Supreme Court; a number of which have resulted in changes in the law on a nationwide basis, including one described by Justice William J. Brennan as "probably the most important due process case in the Twentieth Century".
 An international observer in foreign elections, he was selected by President Jimmy Carter to observe and report on the elections in Venezuela and Nicaragua.
 Garbus also participated in drafting several constitutions and foreign laws, including the Czechoslovak constitution.
 He also has been involved in prisoner exchange negotiations between governments.
 He is the author of six books and over 30 articles in The New York Times, The Washington Post and the Los Angeles Times.
 Shouting Fire is a documentary film about his life and career.
 He received the Fulbright Award for his work on International Human Rights in 2010.
 In 2014, University College Dublin's Literary and Historical Society honored Garbus with the James Joyce Award for Excellence in Law.
 The same year Trinity College awarded him for his human rights and free speech work.
-He has represented dissidents in amongst other places such as China, Russia, Czechoslovakia, India, India, South Africa, and Taiwan.
+He has represented dissidents in amongst other places such as China, Czechoslovakia, India, Russia, South Africa, and Taiwan.

 -